gotdibbs/Dynamics-365-Toolkit/.github/ISSUE_TEMPLATE.md

 ## What is the current behavior?
-> Please include reproduction steps if applicabble
+> Please include reproduction steps if applicable